 - Click Save.

-Escalation Timeout is a time in which a user must acknowledge a situation before it reaches the next level.
-By default, this timeout is a minimum of 1 minute.
+An escalation timeout is a time in which a user must acknowledge an ActOn before it reaches the next level.
+By default, this timeout is a minimum of 5 minutes.

 Comments